Social Media Execution

 Performance

-Workflow guidance consistently shows that reliable publishing cadence improves testing velocity, platform signal quality, and message consistency.[2]
+Workflow guidance shows that reliable publishing cadence improves testing velocity, platform signal quality, and message consistency.[2]

 Best use

-Use a disciplined weekly operating cadence, repurpose assets across platforms, and track downstream signals so social output becomes a measurable pipeline.[1][2]
+Use a disciplined weekly operating cadence, repurpose assets across platforms, and track downstream signals so social output connects to a measurable pipeline.[1][2]

 Decision rule